ImmuneDynamics/Spectre/README.md

 library('devtools')
 ```

 Subsequently, use the 'install_github' function to install and load the Spectre package.
+By default this will load the 'master' branch, which is the same as the latest stable release version (listed at https://github.com/sydneycytometry/Spectre/releases).
+To install a specific release version, see https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html.

 ```
 if(!require('Spectre')) {install_github("sydneycytometry/spectre")}